 ‘Tis the season!
 If you haven’t already been attending weddings this spring, you surely will begin to very soon as the summer officially begins.
 I just got back from a beautiful wedding in Destin, FL.
-It was right on the beach and totally gorgeous.
+It was right on the beach and totally gorgeous, they prepare everything in advance and it was all great, they even found some cheap table runners for sale which was perfect for the decoration.
 After having rained all day, the clouds parted for the sun only an hour before the service began.
 Pretty incredible.

 Attending that wedding got me thinking about how summer weddings can be tough.
 What do you wear?
 What’s appropriate or not?
 How do I remember all of those names?!
 Well, I can’t help your memory but in terms of style and etiquette, I’m your guy.